 The human papillomavirus (HPV) is a common virus that infects roughly eight in 10 people during their lifetime.
 While most infections go away on their own, they can sometimes cause serious health problems, including cancer.

 Research has shown the HPV vaccine is safe and effective in preventing HPV infections among those who have received the vaccine.
-The Centers for Disease Control and Prevention (CDC) estimates that out of the 32,500 cases of cancer caused by HPV every year, the HPV vaccine could prevent 30,000 of those cancers from ever developing.
+The Centers for Disease Control and Prevention (CDC) estimates that out of the 35,900 cases of cancer caused by HPV every year, the HPV vaccine could prevent more than 90% of those cancers from ever developing.
 The vaccine prevents against cervical cancer in women, genital warts in both men and women, as well as oral cancers.

-Below, Dr. Tsai addresses who should get this vaccine, if it is safe and other concerns parents might have.
+Learn who should get this vaccine, if it is safe and answers to other concerns parents might have.

 Who should get the HPV vaccine and at what age?

-The CDC recommends that all boys and girls receive the HPV vaccine at age 11.
+The CDC recommends that all children receive the HPV vaccine at age 11 or 12 years.
 The vaccine is administered in two doses.
-The second booster shot is given six months after the initial vaccine.
+The second booster shot is given 6-12 months after the initial vaccine.

 Is the HPV vaccine safe?